 Instructions

-- Peel deveined shrimp leaving the tails on.
-Optional to straighten the shrimp: Turn the shrimp over its back side and make small slits where the feet used to be.
+- To straighten the shrimp: Turn the shrimp over its back side and make small slits where the feet used to be with a knife and snap the shrimp until you feel a break.
 The more slits the flatter the shrimp will be.
 Naturally the shrimp will curl when fried, especially if it's a meatier breed.
 But the end result will still be delicious!

-- Pat dry the shrimp with paper towel.
+- Then pat dry the shrimp with paper towel to remove excess moisture.

-- In a medium bowl, combine batter ingredients as listed above until smooth.
+- In a medium bowl, whisk together tempura batter ingredients until smooth and runny.

-- Mix shrimp into the batter ensuring it's fully coated.
+- Then mix shrimp into the batter ensuring it's fully coated.

-- In a small bowl, combine sauce ingredients together and serve with shrimp tempura.
+- In a small bowl, combine sauce ingredients together and serve with tempura.

 Notes